- About the Center

 Our goal is to put a sun hat on every baby in Tucson.

-You can purchase a baby hat gift bag directly from The Skin Cancer Institute.
-The bag includes one baby hat (48-centimeter circumference) and an informational brochure for $10.
-Call us at (520) 626-8834 for more information on how to purchase your baby hat gift bag.
+You can purchase a baby hat directly from The Skin Cancer Institute.
+Included is one baby hat (48-centimeter circumference) and an informational brochure for $10.
+Call us at (520) 626-8834 for more information on how to purchase your baby hat today.

 You may also send check or cash and your mailing address and phone number to:

 1515 N. Campbell Avenue

 Make checks payable to Skin Cancer Institute or UA/SCI (University of Arizona / Skin Cancer Institute).